Bethel, Connecticut

 Bethel (/ˈbɛθəl/) is a town in Fairfield County, Connecticut, United States.
 As of the 2020 census, the population of the town was 20,358.
-The town includes the Bethel Census Designated Place.
-Interstate 84 passes through Bethel, and it has a train station on the Danbury Branch of Metro-North's New Haven Line.
+The town is part of the Western Connecticut Planning Region.
+The town includes the Bethel Census-Designated Place.

 History

 Bethel was first settled around 1700.
 The town incorporated in 1855 from Danbury.
 Bethel is a name derived from Hebrew meaning "house of God".

-The first meeting of the Young Communist League was held in Bethel in May 1922.

 In 1934, Rudolph Kunett started the first vodka distillery in the U.S. after purchasing rights to the recipe from the exiled Smirnoff family.

 Geography

 According to the United States Census Bureau, the town has a total area of 16.9 sqmi, of which 16.8 sqmi is land and 0.1 sqmi, or 0.53%, is water.
 The Bethel CDP, corresponding to the town center, has a total area of 4.1 sqmi, all land.
 Bethel borders Redding to the south, Danbury to the west, Brookfield to the north, and Newtown to the east.